Massachusetts Bay Transportation Authority: Subway

-The subway system has three heavy rail rapid transit lines (the Red, Orange and Blue Lines), and two light rail lines (the Green Line and the Ashmont–Mattapan High-Speed Line, the latter designated an extension of the Red Line).
+The subway system has three heavy rail rapid transit lines (the Red, Orange and Blue Lines), and two light rail lines (the Green Line and the Mattapan Line, the latter designated an extension of the Red Line).
 The system operates according to a spoke-hub distribution paradigm, with the lines running radially between central Boston and its environs.
 It is common usage in Boston to refer to all four of the color-coded rail lines which run underground as "the subway" or "the T", regardless of the actual railcar equipment used.

 All four subway lines cross downtown, forming a quadrilateral configuration, and the Orange and Green Lines (which run approximately parallel in that district) also connect directly at two stations just north of downtown.
 The Red Line and Blue Line are the only pair of subway lines which do not have a direct transfer connection to each other.
 Because the various subway lines do not consistently run in any given compass direction, it is customary to refer to line directions as "inbound" or "outbound".
 Inbound trains travel towards the four downtown transfer stations, and outbound trains travel away from these hub stations.

 The Green Line has four branches in the west: B (Boston College), C (Cleveland Circle), D (Riverside), and E (Heath Street).
 The A branch formerly went to Watertown, filling in the north-to-south letter assignment pattern, and the E branch formerly continued beyond Heath Street to Arborway.

 The Red Line has two branches in the south, Ashmont and Braintree, named after their terminal stations.

 The colors were assigned on August 26, 1965, in conjunction with design standards developed by Cambridge Seven Associates, and have served as the primary identifier for the lines since the 1964 reorganization of the MTA into the MBTA.
 The Orange Line is so named because it used to run along Orange Street (now lower Washington Street), as the former "Orange Street" also was the street that joined the city to the mainland through Boston Neck in colonial times; the Green Line because it runs adjacent to parts of the Emerald Necklace park system; the Blue Line because it runs under Boston Harbor; and the Red Line because its northernmost station was, at that time, at Harvard University, whose school color is crimson.

 Opened in September 1897, the four-track-wide segment of the Green Line tunnel between Park Street and Boylston stations was the first subway in the United States, and has been designated a National Historic Landmark.
 The downtown portions of what are now the Green, Orange, Blue, and Red line tunnels were all in service by 1912.
 Additions to the rapid transit network occurred in most decades of the 1900s, and continue in the 2000s with the addition of Silver Line bus rapid transit and planned Green Line expansion.
 (See History and Future plans sections.)